 Besides, you also need to walk 6-7 hours per day and reach the maximum altitude of 5,400 meters.
 So, to complete this trek without any hurdles you need to be both physically and mentally stable.

-Well, it is quite challenging than classic Everest Base Camp Trek and Gokyo Valley Trek but not as challenging as climbing Island Peak or Meera Peak.
+Well, it is quite challenging than classic Everest Base Camp Trek and Gokyo Valley Trek but not as challenging as climbing Island Peak or Mera Peak.
 Despite being the challenging trek, Three Passes of Everest Trek is very popular among the adventures junkies!

 Best Time for Three Passes of Everest Trek